Medieval Crafts You Can Make Yourself

 - Float oil paints on top of water (mixed with gall to make the oils a little more pliable).

 - Make patterns through the paints with a comb.
 Depending on the comb technique, you can make peacock or fan patterns, or simpler wavy patterns, or even more elaborate patterns.
-You can use a regular hair comb or an Afro comb, or you can make a comb by driving finishing nails into a stick.
+You can use a regular hair comb or a wide-toothed comb, or you can make a comb by driving finishing nails into a stick.
 In any case, by dragging the comb through the paints floating on the water, you will create interesting patterns.

 - Transfer the pattern onto a sheet of paper by gently placing the paper on top of the water, so that the paint sticks to it.